Privacy Policy

 • business or joint venture partners.

-Sometimes we transfer personal data outside of the EU.
-In those cases, we will seek to ensure adequate security measures are in place to protect the data and that a lawful basis for the transfer exists.
+Occasionally, we may transfer personal data outside of the EU.
+In such instances, we take steps to ensure that appropriate security measures are in place to protect your data and that the transfer is conducted on a lawful basis.

-How long we hold your data for is subject to a number of pieces of legislation and regulations – as a general rule, we will keep your data for 6 years after the end of our relationship with you or the last service provided, in line with the Statute of Limitations for contracts.
-We will however endeavor not to keep any of your personal data longer than is necessary to fulfil the relevant purpose and/or comply with a specific legal retention period.
+The retention period for your data is determined by applicable laws and regulations.
+Generally, we will retain your data for 6 years following the conclusion of our relationship with you or the last service provided, in line with the Statute of Limitations for contracts.
+However, we are committed to ensuring that your personal data is not kept longer than necessary to fulfil its intended purpose or to meet specific legal retention requirements.

-Your Rights with Respect to Our Use of Your Data
+Your Rights Regarding Our Use of Your Data

 From 25 May 2018, you have several enhanced rights in relation to how we use your information, including the right, without undue delay, to: